gamesbook/protograf/docs/source/customised_shapes.rst

 -----
 `^ <circle_>`_

-Radii are like spokes of a bicycle wheel; they are drawn from the circumference of a Circle towards its centre.
+Radii are like spokes of a bicycle wheel; they are drawn from the centre of a Circle towards its circumference.

 .. |crr| image:: images/custom/circle/radii.png
    :width: 330